waimea-lrdiack/level-2-programming-assessment/docs/test-plan.md

 I will test moving multiple coins around and seeing what happens when they are to move into another coin and move when on the first grid.
 ### Expected Test Result

 I expect the coin to disappear from the grid it is currently in and move into another grid.
+If the coin is in the first grid I expect it to be removed from the game.

 ---